gulam160/beneficial-spiders-5753/README.md

 Member-3 - Akash Sanjay Patade(fw20_0433)
 Member-4 - Atul Harh(fw20_1210 )

-# Note :- Respected Teammates, In this the folder structure is in this is
+# Note :- Respected Teammates, In this repo the folder structure is:-
 # 1. Script - Please create all /*.js files*/ here in this folder
 # 2. Styles - Please create all /*.css files*/ here in this folder